 I’ve been working at the intersection of design and social change for more than 13 years, working as an art director for some of the world's leading NGOs.
 I've worked for the likes of WWF, Greenpeace, Marie Curie, Unicef, NSPCC, RSPCA and CAMH.
 A few years ago I decided to leave my full-time job to create a lifestyle brand with a mission to unleash the power of sleep.

 Have you always been interested in fashion?

 I love the aspect that fashion is connected with art, design and lifestyle.
 I’ve always been interested by the fact that fashion is circular – what is not in season right now will come back at some point in the near future.
 The concept of fast fashion has always been nonexistent to me.
-Perhaps it’s a family thing, my nan, aunties and mum “pass on” great clothing and jewelry that have a story.
+Perhaps it’s a family thing, my nan, aunties and mum “pass on” great clothing and jewellery that have a story.
 The bright cardigan I am wearing today was from my late Italian grandmother, she bought it in Japan in the 1980s.

 What have been the highest and lowest points on your journey so far?

 The highest points of my journey have been people’s reaction to my brand and design concepts but most importantly the partnerships and relationships built with my production teams.
 The lowest points have been seeing the undervalue of clothing by people not realising the implications of cheap labour and garment mass production in the world.

 What are the morals you run your brand by?

 Sustainability and mental health are the core pillars.
 From the early days I have made the decision of not putting pressure onto my teams nor trying to control or speed up all outcomes.
 I believe sustainability starts from within.
 There is no difference between treating people with kindness and empathy and really taking care of nature.